NC state highway patrolman shoots and kills a man in Lumberton

-President Obama on Monday declared a major disaster in North Carolina and ordered federal aid to supplement state, tribal and local recovery efforts.
+The federal government has declared disasters in 31 of North Carolina’s 100 counties, McCrory said, allowing federal aid to supplement state, tribal and local recovery efforts.

 Flooding in Lumberton

-Utility crews were working to repair water lines but once water mains were fixed, another road was washed out, and lines burst again.
+Crews were working to repair water lines, but once water mains were fixed, another road was washed out, and lines burst again.

 Homes, restaurants and business have been lost, she said.